 Kelsey Ludwig is originally from the midwest, but has officially adopted North Carolina as her home.
 She graduated from The University of North Carolina at Chapel Hill in May of 2012 with a B.S. in Psychology, a B.A. in Spanish and a minor in Medical Anthropology.
 She volunteered in the Penn Lab as an undergraduate assistant for three years and formerly served as the Project Coordinator for the Social Cognition Psychometric Evaluation (SCOPE) study before starting graduate studies.
 Between graduation and employment, Kelsey enjoyed 6 months in South America interviewing Latina women about parenting, breastfeeding and childbirthing practices.
 She is interested in the development and implementation of psychosocial interventions for schizophrenia and the impact of loneliness on recovery and resiliency in schizophrenia.
 In general, she loves people, traveling, cooking, languages and any/all things related to other cultures.
-Kelsey is currently on internship at the University of California San Diego Veteran Affairs Consortium.
+She completed her internship at the University of California San Diego Veteran Affairs Consortium.

 Postdoctoral Fellow: Disparities Research Unit, Center of Excellence in Psychosocial and Systemic Research, Massachusetts General Hospital